Ares (ARES)

 Asset managers are fee-based, capital light firms that manage client capital rather than their own, so they are not balance sheet businesses.
 Additionally, book value fails to capture the value of brands, investment track records, and other intangibles, thus understating intrinsic value, while ROE can look artificially high due to the relatively smaller bases of equity capital needed to operate the business compared to banks and insurers.

-Ares reported $496.7 million of cash and $2.56 billion of debt on its balance sheet in the most recent quarter.
+Ares reported $0 of cash and $0 of debt on its balance sheet in the most recent quarter.

-Ares is a high-quality business worth owning.
+Ares is truly a cream-of-the-crop financials company.
 For starters, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
-On top of that, its expanding fee-related earnings shows the asset management business is generating more profits, and its AUM growth was exceptional over the last five years.
+On top of that, its expanding fee-related earnings shows the asset management business is generating more profits, and its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.

-Wall Street analysts have a consensus one-year price target of $183.60 on the company (compared to the current share price of $163.06).
+Wall Street analysts have a consensus one-year price target of $194.63 on the company (compared to the current share price of $133.25), implying they see 46.1% upside in buying Ares in the short term.